smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 To top it off, we’ve added a few recommendations on percolator bongs toward the bottom of the guide.

-So spark up and zone in—it’s time to get Smokephisticated.
+So, it's time to spark up and zone in—it’s time to get Smokephisticated.

 ## What is a Bong Used For?